Characters: Fullmetal Alchemist Homunculi

 - Psycho for Hire

-- Psychopathic Manchild: Well, more like Psychopathic Manteenager, but the principle's the same, they a tendency toward some rather erratic fits of anger when things don't go their way, not unlike a pubescent teenager throwing a temper tantrum.
+- Psychopathic Manchild: They a tendency toward some rather erratic fits of anger when things don't go their way, not unlike a pubescent teenager throwing a temper tantrum.

 - Rage Quit: Commits suicide by ripping the philosopher's stone out of their own body when they realize that they're not just defeated (again) but an object of pity.